 \begin{itemize} \item[S1.]
-Firstly the \selfie{} interpreter takes a \selfie{} heuristic. \item[S2.]
-Then, the pre-processor of \selfie{} transforms the syntax tree representing the inductive problem into a look-up table.
+Firstly, the \selfie{} interpreter takes a \selfie{} heuristic. \item[S2.]
+Then, the preprocessor of \selfie{} transforms the syntax tree representing the inductive problem into a look-up table.
 This look-up table replaces slow traversals in the syntax tree with quick accesses to term occurrences using their paths from the root node. \item[S3.]
-The \selfie{} interpreter processes the outer part of the assertion using the newly implemented \lifter{} interpreter, which can handle lambda abstraction, function application, and new atomic assertions.
-In this step, the domains of quantifiers over terms and term occurrences are all terms and their occurrences within the proof goal itself. \item[S4.]
-When the \selfie{} interpreter reaches the semantic construct, it extracts the clauses that define the first argument of the semantic construct from the underlying proof context. \item[S5.]
+The \selfie{} interpreter processes the outer part of the assertion using the newly implemented \lifter{} interpreter. \item[S4.]
+When the \selfie{} interpreter reaches the definitional quantifier, it extracts the clauses that define the first argument of the definitional quantifier from the underlying proof context. \item[S5.]
 The interpreter transforms the syntax tree representing the relevant definitions into look-up tables. \item[S6.]
-The \lifter{} interpreter applies the inner part of the assertion, which is the lambda function passed as the second argument of the semantic construct, to the list of arguments, which is the third argument of the semantic construct, based on the look-up tables produced in S5.
-Note that the domains of quantifiers over terms and term occurrences in this step are all terms and their occurrences within the relevant clause extracted in S4. \item[S7.]
-The result of S6 is then passed to the \lifter{} interpreter. \item[S8.]
+The \lifter{} interpreter applies the inner part of the assertion, which is the lambda function passed as the second argument of the definitional quantifier, to the list of arguments, which is the third argument of the definitional quantifier, based on the look-up tables produced in S5. \item[S7.]
+The result of S6 is then returned to the \lifter{} interpreter. \item[S8.]
 The \lifter{} interpreter continues to evaluate the remaining outer part using the return value from the inner part. \end{itemize}